 This leads us to formulating the policy recommendation that the EU should draw up an AOP on JHA cooperation with the ENP countries outlining the cooperation objectives in this area.
-The document should spell out, on the one hand, the JHA external dimension cooperation objectives and on the other hand, it should address human rights and rule of law compliance and the security sector governance situation in the respective partner country.
+The document should spell out on the one hand, the JHA external dimension cooperation objectives and on the other hand, it should address human rights and rule of law compliance and security sector governance situation in the respective partner country.
 The AOP should also contain some guidelines on which trade-offs are to be made between the security and the norms promotion objectives and the various instruments.
-A further reason why the EU should draw up an AOP is that it would consolidate in one document both the objectives and the instruments of JHA cooperation with the ENP countries.
-Such a framework is necessary, because one prerequisite of actorness is a manifested attempt to match policy objectives with instruments.
-In the process, the EU should also attempt to eliminate as many inconsistencies as possible to make its actions more coherent.
-It is interesting to note that the AOPs are unilateral instruments, and hence they primarily reflect the EU's security interests10.
-The predominantly security-oriented approach advocated in the AOPs can be seen as an expression of the EU's ambition to extra-territorialise the management of security threats to partner countries, a strategy that we present in the next section.
+A further reason why the EU should draw up an AOP should, is that it would allow for presenting in one document both the objectives and the instruments of JHA cooperation with the ENP countries.
+Such a framework is necessary, because one prerequisite of actorness is a manifested attempt to match policy objectives and instruments.
+During this process the EU should also attempt to eliminate as many inconsistencies as possible to make its action more coherent.

+It is interesting to note that the AOPs are unilateral instruments, and hence they primarily reflect the EU's security interests.
+The predominantly security oriented approach advocated in the AOPs can be seen as an expression of the EU's ambition to extraterritorialise the management of security threats to partner countries, a strategy which we will present in the next section.
 Nevertheless, one needs to be aware of the fact that although there exists a unified aim to 'extra-territorialise' the management of threats, the EU relies on two opposing logics of action, conditionality and social learning, to realise its ambitions.
 The measures through which the EU seeks to achieve these objectives will be presented in the subsequent sections of this paper.